Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/resolution.120230101.md

 What's your physical address?

+You can run, but you can't hide; I don't even need to use Yoga to track you down, soon I will just curse you like Durvasa cursed Ambarishi cursed Durvasa; I will be able to curse you both, in the afterlife, and from beyond the grave (even at the same time); there is no hurry (without Hari).

  There are lots of things, but firstly you need to get your fitness up, interval training is the fastest...start by doing 100m sprints, breaking for 1 min before doing the next.
 Repeat 10 times intense